 Our main theorem gives an analogue for $\B_n[4]$.
 Let $\PB_n^2$ be the subgroup of $\PB_n$ generated by the squares of all elements; note that for any group $G$, the group $G^2$ equals the kernel of $G \to H_1(G;\Z/2)$.

-\begin{main} For $n \geq 1$, we have $\B_{n}[4] = \PB_n^2 \cong \T_{n}[2]$. \end{main}
+\begin{main} For $n \geq 1$, we have $\B_{n}[4] = \PB_n^2 = \T_{n}[2]$. \end{main}

-The first equality of our Main Theorem, which is proven in Section~\ref{sec:level 4 mod 2}, is well known in the case $n$ is odd; see, e.g., the unpublished paper of Yu \cite{yu}.
+The first equality of our Main Theorem, which is proven in Section~\ref{sec:level four mod 2}, is known in the case $n$ is odd; it appears in the unpublished paper of Yu \cite{yu}.
 This equality has a natural interpretation in terms of moduli spaces; see Section~\ref{section:back}.